-The financial statements provide both long-term and short-term information about the Plan's financial status.
+The financial statements provide information about the Plan's financial status.
 The financial statements also include notes that explain some of the information in the financial statements and provide more detailed data.

 The Plan's financial statements are prepared in conformity with accounting principles generally accepted in the United States of America (US GAAP) as applied to governmental units on an accrual basis.
 Under this basis, contributions and investment income are recognized in the period in which they are earned, expenses and investment losses are recognized in the period in which they are incurred, and benefit payments are recognized in the period in which payments are made.